 How to Use a Credit Card

-There is really no trick to using a credit card in a way that doesn’t hurt you financially and doesn’t hurt your credit score.
+There is no trick to using a credit card in a way that doesn’t hurt you financially and doesn’t hurt your credit score.

 Keep in Under 30: Part of your credit score is based on utilization, how much of your total available credit you’re using.
-You want to keep utilization under 30%.
+You want to keep usage under 30%.
 So if you have a limit of $10,000 across all of your credit cards, you don’t want to have a balance higher than $3,000 total.

 Check Your Charges: When you pay your balance each month, be sure to go through the charges.
-We can get in the habit of just paying the balance on-line without going over the statement.
+We can get in the habit of just paying the balance online without going over the statement.
 You may find charges you didn’t make or notice recurring charges for things you no longer use and want to cancel like old gym memberships or magazine subscriptions.

-Take Advantage: Read through the fine print when you receive a new credit card and make sure you’re taking advantage of all the perks offered to you.
+Take Advantage: Read the fine print when you receive a new credit card and make sure you’re taking advantage of all the perks offered to you.
 A lot of people don’t realize how many benefits come with their credit cards, especially the travel and price protection benefits.

 Advance Warning: If you’re traveling, call your credit card company and let them know.
 Sometimes if they see charges from places far from where you usually spend money, they will lock the card.
-This is a good security measure but it can be a headache if you’re traveling.
+This is a good security measure, but it can be a headache if you’re traveling.

 How Not to Use a Credit Card

-Gimme Gimme Gimme!: When you get approved for a credit card you will start getting offers from lots of other credit cards.
+Gimme Gimme Gimme!: When you get approved for a credit card, you will start getting offers from lots of other credit cards.
 Don’t sign up for any old card.
 There is nothing wrong with having more than one card.